stepanenko/javascript-info/Matrix/03_fn_context-examples.md

 #### Way 1: Use a Wrapper Function (The Modern Way)

-Pass a small "middleman" function that calls the method correctly when the time comes.
-In the wrapper version, `setTimeout` doesn't call `showName`, it calls the anonymous arrow function you provided.
-Inside that arrow function, you are explicitly writing `user.showName()`.
-The object to the left of the dot (the "receiver") becomes `this` for that specific call.
-**Closure**: The arrow function "closes over" the `user` variable, keeping it accessible even after the current script finishes executing (the arrow function "remembers" the scope it was created in, and you explicitly call `user.showName()` with the dot).

 ```js
 setTimeout(() => {
   user.showName();
 }, 1000); // "Jack"
 ```

+Pass a small "middleman" function that calls the method correctly when the time comes.
+In the wrapper version, `setTimeout` doesn't call `showName`, it calls the anonymous arrow function you provided.
+Inside that arrow function, you are explicitly writing `user.showName()` - the object to the left of the dot (the "receiver") becomes `this` for that specific call.

+**Closure**: The arrow function "closes over" the `user` variable, keeping it accessible even after the current script finishes executing (the arrow function "remembers" the scope it was created in, and you explicitly call `user.showName()` with the dot).

 ---
 #### Way 2: The `.bind()` Method

-The `bind` method creates a new function that is "hard-wired" to a specific object.
-No matter how it's called, `this` will always be `user`.
 ```js
 const boundShowName = user.showName.bind(user);
 setTimeout(boundShowName, 1000); // "Jack"
 ```

+The `bind` method creates a new function that is "hard-wired" to a specific object.
+No matter how it's called, `this` will always be `user`.

 ---
 #### Way 3: Arrow Functions as Properties